etburke/react-trello-powerup/README.md

-# trello-dotmocracy
+# react-trello-powerup
-Dotmocracy Power-Up for Trello
+Sample Trello Power-up using react, babel, and parcel